 The times interest earned ratio is a calculation that allows you to examine a company’s interest payments, in order to determine how capable it is of meeting its debt obligations in a timely fashion.

 Also known as the interest coverage ratio, this financial formula measures a firm’s earnings against its interest expenses.

 As one of solvency ratios available for evaluating an organization’s debt-servicing ability, the times interest earned ratio offers a relatively refined point of view because it highlights the affordability of a company’s interest payments only.

-When you use the times interest earned ratio to examine a potential investment, you’ll discover how close to the line a business is running in terms of the cash it has left over after its interest expenses have been met.
+When you use the TIE ratio to examine a potential investment, you’ll discover how close to the line a business is running in terms of the cash it has left over after its interest expenses have been met.